Countly/countly-sdk-documentation/getting_started/current.md

 </p>
 <h1>Is my SDK version compatible with my server?</h1>
 <p>
   If you have checked your Countly server and SDK versions, you might have noticed that they most likely do not match.
 Due to the way our development is structured, our Countly server releases happen more often than any single SDK.
 Usually, this will lead you to see that your server version is higher than your SDK version, and that is fine.
 </p>
 <p>
   Our guidelines are that the major version of your server should be the same or higher than the major version of the SDK you are using.
 Our versioning scheme for our server releases and SDKs has 3 numbers separated by dots, something like "22.02.3".
-The first two numbers are what we are calling the major version and those are the ones that you should be paying attention to ("22.02.X").
+The first two numbers are what we call the major version and those are the ones that you should be paying attention to ("22.02.X").
 </p>